mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 **Kubernetes (K8s)**: Kubernetes is a container orchestration platform that can run Spring Boot applications and RabbitMQ in containers.
 It can be deployed to AWS.

 ## Bonus points
-- Using an event-driven architecture with rabbitmq to process transacction events asynchronously, which can significantly improve system responsiveness and throughput and guarantee a real-time processing.
+- Using an event-driven architecture with rabbitmq to process transcction events asynchronously, which can significantly improve system responsiveness and throughput and guarantee a real-time processing.
 - Implemented the Luhn algorithm for card number validation.
 - Provided a Dockerfile for the Spring app, Docker Compose file to run a multi container app and scripts to build and run automatically.
 - Implemented a retry policy in the Payment Processor in order to retry the process if confronted to network issues.